binocarlos/flocker/README.md

 dockers.on('list', function(next){

 	// we can load the list from a database
-	// it should return a comma delimited string of addresses listServers(next)
+	// it should return an array of server objects listServers(next)
 })